 Why should Startups focus on Manual and Automated Browser Testing?

-The more you know about common technical issues, the better you can control them from happening!
+All across the world, Startups are liable for contributing trillions in value to the economy.
+Since the pandemic, technical firms have hit 2.3 times more than their non-tech counterparts.
 To deal with the tech challenge, companies must have to make their software/app cross browser compatible or else lose their potential customers.
 In short, a buggy website or app can kill the first impression and quickly turn off users.
+That’s where browser testing comes into play.

 Importance of Cross-browser Testing